Third State of the Nation Address

 In our external relations, we agreed with the other ASEAN leaders to advance the full establishment of the ASEAN Free Trade Area.
-We continued to play an active role in the Asia-Pacific Economic Cooperation group (or APEC), the Asia-Europe Meetings (or ASEM) and the United Nations and its various agencies.
-To strengthen our bilateral partnerships, I visited China, Japan, Brunei Darussalam, Chile and Argentina this past year.
+We continued to play an active role in the Asia-Pacific Economic Cooperation group [APEC], the Asia-Europe Meetings [ASEM], and the United Nations and its various agencies.
+To strengthen our bilateral partnerships, I visited China, Japan, Brunei Darussalam, Chile, and Argentina the past year.
 Tonight, I will be leaving for my official visit to the United States.

 Since I last addressed you, our economy as a whole has experienced moderate growth, low inflation, low interest rates, strong exports, a healthy balance of payments, and record-high international reserves.

 In 1999, our GDP grew by 3.4 percent while GNP rose by 3.7 percent.
 In the first quarter of the current year 2000, GDP rose by 3.4 percent and GNP by 3.45 percent.
-Not spectacular, but respectable.
-The industry sector reversed its 3.6-percent decline in the first quarter of last year with a 4.8-percent rise in the first quarter this year.
+Not spectacular, but at least I would say respectable.
+The industry sector reversed its 3.6 percent decline in the first quarter of last year with a 4.8 percent rise in the first quarter this year.

 Our inflation rate was 6.6 percent in 1999, and a highly commendable 3.5 percent for the first semester of this year.